30 cruise ship embarkation day do’s and don’ts

 Massage at the spa

-The Vitality Spa offers free tours of their facilities on embarkation day, which can be a nice way to see what the spa has to offer and learn more about which treatments are available.
+The Vitality Spa offers free tours of its facilities on embarkation day, which can be a nice way to see what the spa has to offer and learn more about which treatments are available.

 This is also a good time to confirm your existing spa reservations or book an appointment.